What is an overdose about?

 If you don’t have a good enough answer, then you can stop the addiction.
 Unless you bring out the strength from within yourself, you aren’t going to discover the wonders that you can accomplish and the genius that you are.

 I know you can win, and you can also be the support that someone else needs to kick the habit.
 Whatever that negative habit might be.
-And since nature abhors a vacuum, you can replace the negative habit with a positive habit.
+And you can replace the negative habit with a positive habit.
 Like using a gratitude journal.
 Or meditating.
 Or using subliminal messages to reprogram your mind.

 If you enjoyed this post, then share it with whoever you think will find it useful.